rtcharity/resources.eahub.org/content/events/clubs-fair.md

 ### Approach 1: three excellent charities with a range of cause areas

-**Aims:**

-* Show the breadth of EA
-* Demonstrate the challenges of choosing between different cause areas
+EA has a tremendous breadth of cause areas.
+This version highlights the fact and shows how difficult it can be to choose between different cause areas.

 **Cons:**